Mihaitzaa1337/Mihaitzaa1337/README.md

 - 👋 Hi, I’m @Mihaitzaa1337
 - 👀 I’m interested
 - 🌱 I’m currently learning html
-- 💞️ I’m looking to collaborate hypixel.
+- 💞️ I’m looking to collaborate with hypixel.

 <!---
 Mihaitzaa1337/Mihaitzaa1337 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.